Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Two Sets](https://cses.fi/problemset/task/1093)
 In dp[i][j] we keep the number of all pair sets including the numbers from 1 to i with the difference between the sums of their elements j.
-The answear will be dp[n][0].
+The answer will be dp[n][0].
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;